 Other Related Publications:

-“Explaining Sexual Exploitation and Abuse in Peacekeeping Missions: The Role of Female Peacekeepers and Gender Equality in Contributing Countries,” in the Journal of Peace Research, Vol. 53(1) January 2016 (with Kyle Beardsley)
+Karim, Sabrina and Kyle Beardsley.
+2016.
+“Explaining Sexual Exploitation and Abuse in Peacekeeping Missions: The Role of Female Peacekeepers and Gender Equality in Contributing Countries,” Journal of Peace Research , Vol. 53(1): 100-115

-“Women and Peacemaking/Peacekeeping,” Forthcoming in Oxford Bibliographies in International Relations, Edited by Patrick James, New York: Oxford University Press, (with Kyle Beardsley)
+Karim, Sabrina and Kyle Beardsley.
+2016.
+“Women and Peacemaking/Peacekeeping,” In Oxford Bibliographies in International Relations , Edited by Patrick James.
+New York: Oxford University Press